preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/comment-knowledge-article/index.rst

 Comment a Knowledge article
 =============================

-You can comment any Knowledge article you can read.
+Comments can be activated or not for a Knowledge article.
+The colleague creating the article sets that.
+If activated, you can comment any Knowledge article you can read.
 You can even comment a comment.
 Here's how:

 1. Open the Knowledge article.
 2. Click in the comment field, type your comment and click "POST".